What To Expect When You Get a Dental Checkup

 At some of your dental visits, your dentist might ask for x-rays of your teeth.
 A dental X-ray allows the dentist to see detailed images of specific sections of your mouth to help diagnose problems not visible during the dental exam.
 X-rays aren’t typically needed at every checkup, so your dentist or hygiene specialist will talk to you about your need for x-rays based on your oral health and risk of disease.

 Getting regular dental checkups is so important to your overall health.
-Dentists and hygienists are here to make sure you’re keeping your mouth and teeth in tip top shape.
+Dentists and hygienists are here to make sure you’re keeping your mouth and teeth in tip-top shape.
 Nations Dental Studio is always here to help you and answer any questions you have.
-Call our office at 615-933-5800 to make an appointment for your next dental checkup!
+Call our office at 615-933-5800 to make an appointment for your next dental checkup in Nashville, TN!How to Manage Being Scared and Stressed at the Dentist 4 Signs You Need Emergency Dental Care

 How to Manage Being Scared and Stressed at the Dentist